microsoft/dicom-server/docs/quickstarts/deploy-dicom-cast.md

 DICOM Cast is deployed as an Azure Container Instance using the provided [ARM template](/converter/dicom-cast/samples/templates/default-azuredeploy.json).

+By competing this quickstart, you will have deployed DICOM Cast for your Medical Imaging Server for DICOM.
+To learn how to sync your Medical Imaging Server for DICOM metadata into a FHIR&trade; server, see [Sync DICOM Metadata to FHIR&trade; with DICOM Cast](../how-to-guides/sync-dicom-metadata-to-fhir.md).

 ## Prerequisites

 * A deployed [FHIR Server for Azure](https://github.com/microsoft/fhir-server)